Let’s Twist

 Sustainability, accessibility & playability

-Kaleider’s Let’s Twist is made entirely out of cardboard.
+Kaleider’s Let’s Twist is made out of cardboard.
 The prisms are delivered flat packed and assembled on site, minimising the environmental impact of shipping.

 Let’s Twist was developed with access in mind.
 Cardboard is friendly and light: a 7.5 metre long sculpture can weigh as little as 11 kg.
 The sculptures can be twisted from all different angles and heights.
 Big twists always require more than one person, inviting collaboration, creative expression, and intergenerational play.